aws/aws-pdk/packages/open-api-gateway/README.md

 ### Project

+Use the provided projen project types to get started with your API quickly!
+There are options for TypeScript, Python and Java:

+* `OpenApiGatewayTsProject`
+* `OpenApiGatewayPythonProject`
+* `OpenApiGatewayJavaProject`

+Choose the project type based on the language you'd like to _write your CDK infrastructure in_.
+Whichever option above you choose, you can still write your server-side code in any language.

+It's recommended that these projects are used as part of an `nx-monorepo` project, as it makes setting up dependencies much easier, and you will not need to manage the build order of generated clients.

 #### Typescript

-It's recommended that this project is used as part of an `nx_monorepo` project.
-You can still use this as a standalone project if you like (eg `npx projen new --from @aws-prototyping-sdk/open-api-gateway open-api-gateway-ts`), however you will need to manage build order (ie building the generated client first, followed by the project).
+While it is recommended to use the project within an `nx-monorepo`, you can still use this as a standalone project if you like (eg `npx projen new --from @aws-prototyping-sdk/open-api-gateway open-api-gateway-ts`), however you will need to manage build order (ie building the generated client first, followed by the project).

 For usage in a monorepo: